 With reference to points 8 & 9: A guardian of tradition and its development and its development

-Amateur music groups should therefore never feel in any way inferior or less important to professional ensembles – without amateurs providing the ongoing performances, in any and every place of the UK, over many years, many composers and publishers would be significantly worse off, indeed many composers’ careers would quite possibly not be viable.
+Leisure-time music groups should therefore never feel in any way inferior or less important to professional ensembles – without leisure-time musicians providing the ongoing performances, in any and every place of the UK, over many years, many composers and publishers would be significantly worse off, indeed many composers’ careers would quite possibly not be viable.

 With reference to point 10: The foundation of our music ecology

 The Department of Culture, Media and Sport in their report Our Creative Talent (2008) calculated that there are around 12,000 voluntary music groups in England alone with over 1.6 million total participants.
 The study estimates that leisure-time arts activity could amount to around 20% of total arts activity.